croweman9/UdacityML/README.md

 #### Classification Models
 Finding Donors to Donate: Predicting people's income levels based on factors such as occupation, education level, age, etc., and estimating a best donation amount to request from each for a non-profit
 #### Neural Networks
-Building a Dog Breed Image Classifier that also detects humans in a picture
+Building a Dog Breed Image Classifier through Convolutional Neural Networks that also detects humans in pictures.

 ## Unsupervised Models
 #### Clustering